 Business continuity is a term that refers to an organization’s ability to maintain its operations and critical functions during and after a disaster.
 A key component of business continuity planning is the identification of key risks that could disrupt operations (known as KRIs, or key risk indicators).
 Examples of KRIs include natural disasters, pandemics, cyber attacks, and terrorist attacks.

-Organizations can make contingency plans to ensure that they are able to continue operating despite the disruption.
-Business continuity planning is essential for all organizations, as it can help them to avoid or minimize disruptions to their operations.
+Organizations can make contingency plans to ensure that they can continue operating despite the disruption.
+Business continuity planning is essential for all organizations, as it a techniques que can help them to avoid or minimize disruptions to their operations.

 8. key risk indicators cyber security